Hes-Siemelink/yay/README.md

 Yay is a scripting language in YAML.
 It is readable and light and meant to automate simple tasks.
 You can use it to glue API requests, user input and file manipulation together.

-_Note: Yay is a pre-alpha prototype.
-Anything can change at any moment._

 **Main features**

  * Simple and readable scripting in YAML syntax